Scalloped Potatoes Recipe

 Two images showing how to make cream sauce for scalloped potatoes.

-Photo of sliced potatoes in a white baking dish with cream sauce being spread over the top with a wooden spoon.
+Sliced potatoes in a white baking dish with cream sauce being spread over the top with a wooden spoon.

 Make Your Cream Sauce.
 The cream sauce is so easy to make.
 You are making a roux, a creamy sauce from butter and flour.
 To this roux, you are adding your milk or cream and seasonings.

-To make the sauce, melt the butter in a medium saucepan set over medium heat.
+Melt the butter in a medium saucepan set over medium heat.
 Whisk in the flour until well combined, then whisk in milk, salt, pepper, cayenne pepper, and any optional ingredients for additional flavors.

 Reduce the heat to a simmer and continue to whisk until the sauce begins to bubble slightly around the edges of the saucepan and has thickened slightly.